-I.E., American Gas Association, Canadian Gas Association.
+i.e., American Gas Association, Canadian Gas Association.

-SECTION VII TROUBLESHOOTING
+SECTION X TROUBLESHOOTING

-IMPORTANT: YOU MUST DISCONNECT and LOCKOUT THE ELECTRIC SUPPLY and THE GAS SUPPLY BEFORE ANY COVERS or GUARDS ARE REMOVED FROM THE MACHINE TO ALLOW ACCESS FOR CLEANING, ADJUSTING, INSTALLATION, or TESTING OF ANY EQUIPMENT per OSHA (Occupational Safety and Health Administration) STANDARDS.
+WARNING: YOU MUST DISCONNECT and LOCKOUT THE ELECTRIC SUPPLY and THE GAS SUPPLY BEFORE ANY COVERS or GUARDS ARE REMOVED FROM THE MACHINE TO ALLOW ACCESS FOR CLEANING, ADJUSTING, INSTALLATION, or TESTING OF ANY EQUIPMENT per OSHA (Occupational Safety and Health Administration) STANDARDS.

 The information provided will help isolate the most probable component(s) associated with the difficulty described.
-The experienced technician realizes, however, that a loose connection or broken/ shorted wire may be at fault where electrical components are concerned...and not necessarily the suspected component itself.
+The experienced technician realizes, however, that a loose connection or broken/shorted wire may be at fault where electrical components are concerned ... not necessarily the suspect component itself.
+Electrical parts should always be checked for failure before being returned to the factory.

-IMPORTANT: When replacing blown fuses, the replacement must be of the exact rating as the fuse being replaced The information provided should not be misconstrued as a handbook for use by an untrained person in making repairs.
+IMPORTANT: When replacing blown fuses, the replacement must be of the exact rating as the fuse being replaced.
+The information provided should not be misconstrued as a hand-book for use by an untrained person in making repairs.

-WARNING: ALL SERVICE and TROUBLESHOOTING SHOULD BE PERFORMED BY A QUALIFIED PROFESSIONAL OR SERVICE AGENCY.
+WARNING: ALL SERVICE and TROUBLESHOOTING SHOULD BE PERFORMED BY A QUALIFIED PROFESSIONAL or SERVICE AGENCY.